optozorax/unasanu/content/en/index.md

 {{ image(path="structure.png", scale="2/3") }}

 Probably such a description might seem unclear, which is why I'd like to present an example of a universe which appears to function naively, but in reality, does not.
 An explicit example: time travel with the inability to alter the past.
-Two appropriate examples that come to my mind are the Harry Potter books and the movie "Inception".
+Two appropriate examples that come to my mind are the Harry Potter books and the movie "Tenet".
 Imagine, for a moment, how you'd simulate a world where time travel is possible yet built in such a manner that the past remains unchangeable?
 You'd have to simultaneously simulate the past considering the future and the future with respect to the past, ensuring both dovetail into each other.
 Currently, we do not have methods to compute universes with such laws of time travel.
 Therefore, the only viable alternative is to iterate through all possible worlds (with all possible futures and pasts) and verify which of these comply with the necessary laws.
 Essentially, the entire world can only be computed in a format of "all of time at once".
 However, creatures in such a world obviously perceive their own existence and are astonished by their own laws of time travel.
 You can delve deeper into this topic in the article "Causal universes" [\[20\]].

 By the way, there is an article titled "The Universe is not a Computer" [\[21\]], which provides a different perspective on describing physics and offers an approach to compute "all of time at once".